femavibes/graze-post-remover/README.md

 # Graze Post Remover

-Monitors Bluesky/Ozone labels in real-time and automatically removes labeled posts from Graze.social feeds.
+Monitors Bluesky/Ozone labels and moderation events in real-time and automatically removes posts from Graze.social feeds.

 ## How It Works

+### Label-Based Removal
 1. **Connects to Ozone labeler** via WebSocket to receive label events in real-time
 2. **Filters for post labels** - Only processes labels applied to posts (AT-URIs), ignores account labels
 3. **Matches configured labels** - Checks if the label matches your removal configuration
 4. **Removes from Graze feeds** - Uses Graze's web interface endpoints to remove posts from specified feed IDs

+### Report-Based Removal (NEW)
+1. **Polls Ozone moderation events** - Monitors for special removal requests from whitelisted moderators
+2. **Detects removal requests** - Looks for `AUTO_REMOVE_REQUEST` comments in acknowledge events
+3. **Removes from all feeds** - Automatically removes posts without visible labeling

+### Persistence
-5. **Maintains cursor position** - Saves progress to avoid reprocessing old labels on restart
+- **Maintains cursor positions** - Saves progress for both label and Ozone event streams

 ## Features

-- ✅ **Real-time monitoring** - Processes labels as they happen
+- ✅ **Real-time monitoring** - Processes labels and moderation events as they happen
+- ✅ **Multiple removal methods** - Label-based (configurable feeds) and report-based (all feeds)
 - ✅ **Multiple feed support** - Remove from specific feeds or all feeds
 - ✅ **Hot config reload** - Edit `.env` without restarting
 - ✅ **Backfill commands** - Process historical labels for new configurations
 - ✅ **Automatic authentication** - Uses Bluesky credentials for stable auth
-- ✅ **Cursor persistence** - Resumes from last processed label
+- ✅ **Dual cursor persistence** - Resumes from last processed label and Ozone event

 ## Setup